AdamMeyers/The_Termolator/README.txt

 be either .txt, .html or .xml (the latter only working if it uses HTML style markup to delimit text).
 UTF-8 encoding (which includes ASCII) is preferred, but ISO-8859-1 will work as well.

+The biggest difference in running the system as of May 2019 is the need for an extra parameter (parameter number 14), described below.

 The essential details of the June 2018 system are described in the following paper: